Fertilizer Numbers – What do the numbers on fertilizer label mean? Why are they important?

 The correct fertilizer for the fragrant-leaved geranium plant whose flowers are unimportant is wrong for the zonal geranium from which you expect blossoms.

-If you are growing fruit or flower plants – tomatoes, roses, strawberries, candytuft – use a fertilizer high in phosphoric acid.
+If you are growing fruit or flower plants – tomatoes, roses, strawberries, candytuft (Iberis) – use a fertilizer high in phosphoric acid.